Can the trailing team commit fouls without triggering a card as suggested by pwomboli in a recent thread on reddit? We decided to check it out.

 If we assume that losing teams usually also were trailing to a larger extent than their opponents, our numbers indicate that leading teams are less likely to concede a card from a foul than trailing teams.
 In other words the exact opposite of pwomboli’s thesis.

 Does this statistic then suggest that the leading team is free to foul away, meaning that pwomboli’s thesis is right in reverse?
 I would be hesitant with that conclusion.
 After all, tackling is a skill thing as well.
-A reasonable explanation to these numbers is that the winning players, among other things, won because they were better at tackling.
+A reasonable explanation to these numbers is that the winning players won because they among other things were better at tackling.
 In addition to that, it’s quite obvious that winning teams generally tend to have more possession, which in turn means that they will be tackling and therefore also fouling less.

 Trailing isn’t the same as losing